mekineer/single_domain_search/README.md

 I don't get sufficient results from Google in order to further test the script.
 When I redo a search with the same keywords, I think it starts from the very beginning, retrieving same results, rather than asking Google to start at the Nth result.

+## Future Possibilities
+I would like to start building a search database, by providing a portal for users to search a search engine, like Google.

+Is it possible for a visitor to the portal site, to present to Google their own IP address, instead of the portal site's IP address?

+Is it also possible, for the portal to access the search result, so that it can use the results to build a search database?

+The user's IP address, or any of the user's information, would not be kept.
+The database would be used to filter results in ways that Google's search syntax is not capable of filtering.
+These filtered results would be served to the user, alongside Google's results.

+Aside from listing sites that draw only from a single domain, sans whitelist, the possibilities could be much greater.
+Blacklists in use by ad-blockers could be used.
+Results returned depending on country could be compared side by side, as well as showing differences returned depending on the web browser used.

 ## PRE-REQ
 Please download following before running the script.
 1. Python3.8